fatangare/LogcatViewer/README.md

 1. Pause - Pause listening to logcat logs
 2. Resume - Resume listening to logcat logs
 3. Start Recording - Start storing logcat logs in file.
 File is stored in android.os.Environment.DIRECTORY_DOWNLOADS+ "/LogcatViewer/"+ getPackageName() directory.
+It take filter-text used before recording is started.
+Any change to filter-text during recording will not update filter-text used for recording.
+To apply new filter-text for recording, new recording should be started.
 4. Stop Recording - Stop storing logcat logs in file.
 5. Enter filter text - Filter logs by filter text.
 It can be tag, package name or some text.
 6. Select log level - Filter logs by log level.